John St Clair, Master of Sinclair: Career

 Meanwhile, St Clair, was returned on his father's interest as Member of Parliament for Dysart Burghs at the 1708 British general election in May.
 He was unseated on 3 December 1708, primarily because he was ineligible as the eldest son of a Scottish peer, although his death sentence would also have unseated him.
 Sinclair avoided punishment by escaping from camp with the connivance of the John Churchill, 1st Duke of Marlborough who arranged his enlistment in the service of King Frederick I of Prussia where he served for the rest of the war.

 Jacobite rebellion

 In 1712 St Clair received a pardon from queen Anne through the intercession of the Duke of Hamilton.
 He returned to Dysart, where he tried to keep aloof from party politics, but was drawn into Jacobite plotting.
-In 1715, he supported the Jacobite rising achieved some success at Burntisland.
+In 1715, he supported the Jacobite rising and achieved some success in a raid on Burntisland on 2 October.
 However he was criticized for failure to take advantage of an attack in the Battle of Sheriffmuir in November 1715.
+A critic of the Earl of Mar's leadership, he left the Jacobite headquarters at Perth shortly after the battle, following Alexander Gordon, Marquess of Huntly, northwards before fleeing to Kirkwall Castle and from there to the continent.
+His Memoir of the Insurrection in Scotland in 1715 was probably written in France early in 1716, but was not published until 1858.

-He fled to Kirkwall Castle and from there to the continent, and was attainted and excluded from succession to his father's lordship.
-St Clair did not return to Scotland for ten years, mainly on account of the hostility of the third of the Schaw brothers, John Schaw MP.
+St Clair was attainted and excluded from succession to his father's lordship.
+He did not return to Scotland for ten years, mainly on account of the hostility of the third of the Schaw brothers, John Schaw MP.
 He was finally pardoned by letters patent in 1726 but the attainder was left in force.